Pakistan fights isolation as cricket host after New Zealand withdrawal | Cricket News | ExBulletin

 Prime Minister Imran Khan, a former international cricketing hero, and the Pakistan Cricket Board will now have to work overtime to avoid another period of exile.

-“With the administration they now have at the PCB and how closely linked to the Prime Minister, there will be a real pressure to ensure that they have to play in a neutral venue as little as possible,” cricket writer Osman Samiuddin said.
-AFP.
+“With the administration they now have at the PCB and as closely linked as it is to the Prime Minister, there will be a real pressure to ensure that they have to play in a neutral venue as little as possible,” cricket writer Osman Samiuddin told AFP.

 Their first task will be to convince England to decide on Sunday whether to send their men’s and women’s teams to Pakistan next month for a scheduled tour.